 Part 2: Finishes versus Design Specifications

-In Part 1 of this series we looked at the parallels between building a house and building a Contract Lifecycle Management (CLM) system and the determination of what your organization’s major design requirements are for your ‘to-be’ system.
+In Part 1 of this series, we looked at the parallels between building a house and building a Contract Lifecycle Management (CLM) system and the determination of what your organization’s major design requirements are for your ‘to-be’ system.

-In this Part we further subdivide these major design requirements of your Contract Management System into the Design Specifications into how your process needs to operate and how your users will interact with the delivered product.
+In this part, we further subdivide these major design requirements of your Contract Management System into the Design Specifications into how your process needs to operate and how your users will interact with the delivered product.

 The blueprint in our house analogy is primarily focused on the build: what are the size of the rooms, where are the doors, the general requirements of mechanical services, etc. However, the blueprint does not typically detail what are the finishes that will be included in the final build.
-So the future homeowner and the builder will collaborate to define the specific models and dimensions for items such as cabinets, countertops, plumbing and electrical fixtures, floor coverings, colors, etc. and these will be document in a Schedule or similar document.
+So the future homeowner and the builder will collaborate to define the specific models and dimensions for items such as cabinets, countertops, plumbing and electrical fixtures, floor coverings, colors, etc. and these will be documented in a Schedule or similar document.

 With a Contract Lifecycle Management system you need to further specify your requirements to include items such as the following:

 |Define the key types of contracts that are to be managed by the Contract Management System.||• What are the types of contracts that need to be better managed?
-This might include: sales agreements, procurement agreements, non-monetary agreements, Intellectual Property, etc. |
+This might include sales agreements, procurement agreements, non-monetary agreements, Intellectual Property, etc.

 • Do you want to pilot your implementation by using a selective group of contract types?